Geoalert/mapflow-docs-en/source/userguides/forest_with_heights_model.rst

-🌲↕️ Forest with heights (Mapflow API/QGIS only)
+🌲↕️ Forest with heights (API/QGIS)
 -------------------------------------------------

 This model is not available in Mapflow Web.
 Use `Mapflow QGIS` or API to get access to forest height estimation.